Selection of fieldwork examples

 Fieldwork as Methodology

-During the first year at MARD students gain a lot of knowledge, methods and explore regenerative processes through the lens of design, ecology and anthropology.
-One of these lensen is through fieldwork as method to conduct immerse and place-based research.
+During their first year at MARD, students gain extensive knowledge, explore various methods, and engage with regenerative processes through the lens of design, ecology, and anthropology.
+One key element in that is fieldwork, which serves as an immersive, place-based research method.

 Ikki Kawanishi, Tokyo, Japan